spinnaker/spinnaker.github.io/setup/security/authorization/index.md

         > SAML roles are fixed at login time, and cannot be changed until the user needs to reauthenticate.

-1. Patience - there are a lot of small details that must be _just_ right with anything related to authentication and authorization.
+1. Patience&mdash;there are a lot of small details that must be _just_ right with anything related to authentication and authorization.

 1. (Highly Suggested) All Spinnaker component microservices are either: